secretstartups/handbook/business-technology/data-team/how-we-work/triage/index.html.md

 ### Step 9:- Delete temp Zuora-Subscription integration and enable regular integration
 ### Step 10:- Run regular integration and validate
 This is to ensure that error observed previously to the table is gone and data is getting populated in the table.
-Check on duplicate ids due to 2 different extractors:
+Check on duplicate ids due to 2 different extractors, to ensure the data is getting populated in the table correctly.

     select id, count(*) from "RAW"."ZUORA_STITCH"."SUBSCRIPTION"
     group by id